mity/mustache4c/README.md

        Implemented.
 All [spec tests][spec-comments] are passing.

  * [ ] **Partials** (`{{>foo}}`):
-       Not yet implemented, but planned.
+       Mostly implemented.
+Partials do not yet inherit their indentation from parent template.
+That's why four [spec tests][spec-partials] are failing.

  * [x] **Set Delimiter** (`{{=<% %>=}}`):
        Implemented.
-Two [spec tests][spec-delimiters] are still failing, but those require Partials to be implemented.
+All [spec tests][spec-delimiters] are passing.

+### Extensions

+When seen as useful, some extensions may be implemented after the conformance with the specification is reached.

 ### Note about Lambdas

-The design of Mustache4C in general supports generating or retriving some data in run-time, which more or less allows application to support lambda.
+The design of Mustache4C in general supports generating or retrieving some data in run-time, which more or less allows application to support lambda.
 But such implementation is and will be on the application using Mustache4C, and the implementation likely shall be limited to things needed by the application.

 Full lambda support as seen in many modern scripting languages is not and will not be supported by Mustache4C.

-### Extensions

-When seen as useful, some extensions may be implemented after the conformance with the specification is reached.

 ## License